 I try to weave academic research and publication with products, services, and actions that help real people in the here and now.
 I try to integrate and develop theory and practice.
 I try to aid in the education and formation of our students.

 The original technology we developed is called EagleEyes.
 EagleEyes allows a person to control the computer by moving his eyes or head.
 The computer senses eye and head movements through electrodes placed around the eyes.
 Here is a recent and moving newscast on one young woman's use of EagleEyes.
-The Opportunity Foundation of America, based in Salt Lake City, builds and distribute EagleEyes systems under license from Boston College.
-To really learn about EagleEyes read these EagleEyes stories and watch the video above or this Pay it Forward video.
-Here is a recent OFOA flyer on EagleEyes from Debbie Inkley, the Executive Director and Founder of the Opportunity Foundation of America.
+The Opportunity Foundation of America, based in Salt Lake City, now develops, builds and distributes EagleEyes systems under license from Boston College.
+Here is an OFOA flyer on EagleEyes from Debbie Inkley, the Executive Director and Founder of the Opportunity Foundation of America.